AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/02-methods.rst

     // ownership moved, new value returned
     let count = count.reset();

-    // Error if you don't rebind: value was moved count.reset();
+    count.reset();
+    // Because we do not capture the return value
+    // it is moved to nowhere - "count" is no longer the owner

 **Behavior**

   * Takes ownership and allows mutation
   * Original value is consumed
-  * Typically used in builder / chaining APIs
+  * :dfn:`Builder pattern`

+    * Allows construction of complex objects
+    * Chain multiple calls together

 -------------------------------
 Method Receiver - No Receiver
 -------------------------------

-* Also called :dfn:`associated receiver`
+* Also called :dfn:`associated function`

 **Definition**